Jujube (Ber) Fruit in Pregnancy – Benefits, Side Effects, and Recipes

 What Is Jujube?

-Jujube, also known as Chinese date, red date, or Korean date, is a small, sweet fruit that grows on the jujube tree (Ziziphus jujuba).
+Jujube, also known as Chinese date, red date, or Korean date, is a small, sweet, wrinkly pear fruit that grows on the jujube tree (Ziziphus jujuba).
+The texture is similar to that of an apple.
 The jujube fruit is native to Southern Asia but is now widely cultivated in many parts of the world, including the Middle East, Africa, Europe, and North America.

 The fruit is small, round, and has wrinkled, reddish-brown skin enclosing sweet, white or yellow flesh.
 Jujubes are rich in nutrients, including vitamin C, potassium, fibre, and antioxidants.
-They are also used in traditional medicine to treat various ailments, including anxiety, insomnia, and digestive problems.
+They are also used in traditional medicine to treat various ailments, including anxiety, insomnia, and digestive problems (1).

 Jujubes can be consumed fresh, dried, or as a juice and are commonly used in desserts, teas, and other culinary applications.
 The dried fruit has a chewy texture and a sweet, tangy flavour similar to dates.

 Is ber fruit good during pregnancy?
-The answer to it is: yes, pregnant women can eat jujube fruit in moderation.
+The answer is yes, pregnant women can eat jujube fruit in moderation.
 Jujube fruit is generally considered safe and can provide a range of beneficial nutrients for the mother and the developing fetus.
 Jujubes are a good source of vitamin C, potassium, fibre, and antioxidants, which help support the immune system, regulate blood pressure, and promote healthy digestion.
+So, that’s a yes to the combination of jujube and pregnancy!

 However, pregnant women should consume jujube fruit in moderation and avoid consuming excessive amounts.
 Like all fruits, jujube contains natural sugars, and overconsumption can increase blood sugar levels, harming both the mother and the fetus, especially in women with gestational diabetes.